TanyaSaroha/reward_system/README.md

 ```

 #### Running Specs
-- Added rspec specs for the web endopint as well as service objects.
+- Added rspec specs for the web endpoint as well as service objects.
-- To run - You can user the command
+- To run - You can use the following command:
 ```
     rspec spec/
 ```